lonycell/grafana.v7/docs/sources/reference/dashboard_folders.md

 # Dashboard Folders

-Folders are a way to organize and group dashboards - very useful if you have a lot of dashboards or multiple teams using the same Grafana instance.
+Folders are a way to organize and group dashboards - very useful if you have a lot of dashboards or multiple teams using the same ThingSPIN instance.

 ## How To Create A Folder